phase2682/SOTA-Tube-xmtr/README.md

 # SOTA-Tube-xmtr
-A vacuum tube transmitter interfaced to a QCX receiver for portable and SOTA
+A vacuum tube transmitter interfaced to a QCX receiver for portable and SOTA operation